munificent/craftinginterpreters/book/parsing-expressions.md

 But this rule has a problem.
 It never terminates.
-Remember, each rule needs to match expressions at that precedence level *or higher*, so we also need to let this match a primary expression:
+Remember, each rule needs to match expressions at that precedence level *or higher*, so we also need to let this match a primary expression.

 ```ebnf
 unary          → ( "!" | "-" ) unary